 Rules about agricultural pollution vary greatly among countries and regions.
 Rules can be strict and mandatory, voluntary, incentive-based, poorly enforced, or non-existent.
 Consumers have limited knowledge about how their food is produced - and as a result, limited influence - because of the number of businesses that operate between the farm and the fork.

 For example, the World Wide Fund for Nature and Ceres launched the AgWater Challenge in 2016.
-This program will engage major food and beverage companies to encourage stronger and more transparent water stewardship.
+This program will engage with major food and beverage companies to encourage stronger and more transparent water stewardship.
 Tyson Foods recently announced a partnership with the World Resources Institute to “develop industry leading, science-based greenhouse gas and outcome-based water conservation targets for its operations and…supply chain.”
 These efforts are extremely timely given reports that large meat companies contribute a disproportionate amount of nutrients to areas like the Gulf of Mexico.

 Other initiatives target investors and raise awareness about financial risks stemming from unsustainable or polluting business practices.
 In other words, certain practices could lead to fines, lawsuits, negative public opinion, increased costs, etc. that hurt the bottom line.
 Increased awareness puts pressure on companies to change their practices or potentially lose market value (and investors).